kogamanya/inbredmice_variability/README.md

 This folder contains the script of ExpansionHunter Denovo (EHdn) tool, version 0.9.0, with codes used for STR analysis

+## How to run the codes

+1. Data obtained from a public source

+2. For structural variation (SV), the LUMPY Express pipeline is used with VCF as output.
+The VCF file is read into R with Variant Annotation package and then basic R codes and packages was used for filtering of structural variants base on quality score threshold.

+3. ExpansionHunter Denovo (EHdn) tool, is used to screen for short tandem repeats the output files from the tool is filtered with basic R coding to determine for inter-individual variabilities

 ## My Details
 * Name: Kingsley Isaac Ogamanya